 Road rage is referred to as “incidents of angry and aggressive driving”.
-It is defined as an assault with a motor vehicle or other dangerous weapon by the operator or passenger/s of one motor vehicle on the operator or passenger/s of another motor vehicle, or is caused by an incident that occurred on a roadway and is considered a criminal offense.
+It is defined as an assault with a motor vehicle or other dangerous weapon by the operator or passenger/s of one motor vehicle on the operator or passenger/s of another motor vehicle or is caused by an incident that occurred on a roadway and is considered a criminal offence.

 I differ from this.

 A closer analysis of the term “road rage” renders the following:

 - Rage means to be in an extreme energized state of anger which has accumulated and/or has been suppressed for some time, is triggered and now finds expression in rage like behaviour.

 - Rage leads to elevated self-esteem, adrenalin rushes, reduction of rational thought and increase in physical ability.

 - A rage episode will only subside once the emotion has been spent.

 - Typical uncontrolled rage like behaviour would be e.g.: